Record direct deposit checks not sent by QuickBooks Desktop in the register

-After you run payroll in QuickBooks, all checks are recorded in the check register with the net amounts of the paychecks.
+After you run payroll in QuickBooks Desktop, all checks are recorded in the check register with the net amounts of the paychecks.
 When you try to reconcile the checking account, you have to add all the paycheck amounts to verify it is the same amount sent in a lump sum to your bank's clearing house for direct deposit distribution.

 You will reconcile the register.

 You made an Automated Clearing House (ACH) payment outside of QuickBooks Direct Deposit.

 Create a Direct Deposit Offset item.

 - Create a new "other current liability" account to zero out the net amount of paychecks (Direct Deposit offset).